th3fishMk/th3fishMk/readme.md

 I love learning, reading, and watching videos about math, physics, programming, and other related stuff, I also have my personal, and small library of books, and occasionally I like to read research papers.

 I also like gaming, tho I havent played much lately.
 I am committed to learning more about programming, and math, and I want to get better at it, so some sacrifices have to be made.

+I am currently learning Rust, and I want to get better at it, I also want to learn more about low level programming.
+But I also want to learn more about web development, and I want to get better at it too.
+My goal is to become a desktop applications developer, and a web developer.

+## Fun facts about me

+- I hate emojis, and I rarely use them
+- I love dark mode, and I use it everywhere
+- I love ducks, parrot, and other birds

 ## Channels worth following